Kim Kardashian And Kanye West Are ‘Helping’ President Trump With His Popularity Amongst African-Americans

 — KANYE WEST (@kanyewest) June 4, 2018

-Kardashian also met with beleaguered Trump adviser, Jared Kushner, to discuss other state affairs.
+Kardashian also met with beleaguered Trump adviser Jared Kushner to discuss other state affairs.
 She wanted, specifically, to talk to him about prison reform programs that would help re-integrate prisoners back into society.

-The outlet also gives some insight into some recent statistics about President Trump, as well: a recent Reuters poll suggests that his popularity amongst African-Americans rose from 11% in May to 18% in June.
-While Reuters doesn’t credit Kim Kardashian and Kanye West with this increase in popularity, it does state that the President’s increase in popularity amongst African-Americans is so incidental that it doesn’t even qualify as having a positive impact on his ratings.
+The outlet also gives some insight into some recent statistics about President Trump, as well.
+A recent Reuters poll suggests that his popularity amongst African-Americans rose from 11 percent in May to 18 percent in June.
+While Reuters doesn’t credit Kim Kardashian and Kanye West with this increase in popularity, it does state that the president’s increase in popularity amongst African-Americans is so incidental that it doesn’t even qualify as having a positive impact on his ratings.

 Can’t wait for my nude lips to drop June 8th!!!!! https://t.co/sbyklMyGm6 (This is lipstick shade 6 and lip liner 2) pic.twitter.com/SWauTRWJqn